Native Advertising vs. Sponsored Content 101

 What does sponsored content look like?

-What are sponsored content’s benefits?
+What are the benefits of sponsored content?

 Examples of sponsored content: